EdmondAndy/aspnet/README.md

 - Demonstrates environment-specific configuration and usage in ASP.NET Core projects.
 See `Environments/MyEnvironments` for examples of using `appsettings.json` and `appsettings.Development.json` to manage settings for different environments (Development, Production, etc).

+### SocialMediaLinks

+- Contains examples for managing and displaying social media links in ASP.NET Core apps.
+See `SocialMediaLinks/MySocialMediaLinks` for sample code and configuration for handling social media URLs, icons, and environment-specific settings.

 -### Prerequisites
 - [.NET 9 SDK](https://dotnet.microsoft.com/download/dotnet/9.0)